 Hope this helps!

-How to fix Microsoft Update Error Code 0x80080008 while installing Windows Updates may also interest you.
+TIP: How to fix Windows Update Error Code 0x80080008 while installing Windows Updates may also interest you.